Fire Code Requirements for Rooftop Solar (IFC Guide)

 A smooth project requires a systematic approach to compliance.
 Follow these steps to ensure your installation meets all fire and electrical code requirements.

-- Develop a Compliant Plan: Create a detailed plan set that explicitly shows firefighter access pathways, rooftop setbacks, and the location of all major electrical equipment.
-Include a one-line electrical diagram detailing the system’s components.
+- Develop a Compliant Plan: Create a plan set that shows firefighter access pathways, rooftop setbacks, and the location of major electrical equipment.
+Include a one-line electrical diagram that details the PV system components and points of connection.

-- Specify Listed Equipment: Ensure all major components, especially inverters, ESS, and MLPE, are listed to the appropriate standards, such as UL 1741 for grid-tied equipment and UL 9540 for energy storage systems.
+- Specify Listed Equipment: Ensure all major components — inverters, energy storage (if used), MLPE — are listed to the appropriate safety standards such as UL 1741 (inverters) and UL 9540 (ESS).
+Document equipment model numbers and listing information on the plans.

-- Coordinate Inspections: Schedule all required inspections (e.g., rough-in, grounding, final) and be prepared to walk the inspector through the installation, explaining how it meets the approved plans and code.
+- Coordinate Inspections: Schedule required inspections (e.g., rough-in, grounding, final) and be prepared to walk the inspector through the installation and demonstrate compliance with the approved plans and adopted codes.

 Key Takeaways for Compliant Solar Installations

-- Two Codes, One Goal: A safe installation must comply with both the International Fire Code (IFC) for physical layout/access and the National Electrical Code (NEC) for electrical safety.
+- Two Codes, One Goal: A safe installation must comply with the IFC for physical layout and NFPA 70 (NEC) for electrical safety; both aim to protect occupants and first responders.

-- Pathways and Setbacks are Non-Negotiable: Design rooftop layouts with mandatory firefighter access pathways and rooftop setbacks to allow for safe emergency operations.
+- Pathways and Setbacks: Design rooftop layouts with firefighter access pathways and rooftop setbacks per the adopted IFC edition and AHJ direction.

 Related Resources